levipettersen/TubeBender/README.md

+# Tube Bender
+This repository contains software for the University of Agder Tube Bender.
+It has three parts:

+- Arduino Code
+  - Written in Arduino IDE in the arduino programming language
+- Server
+  - Node.js server written in JavaScript
+- HMI
+  - React application written in JavaScript

 # Prerequesites
 [Node.js](https://nodejs.org/en) - Download the LTS version and follow the installer.
 Version 20.11.0 of Node.js and version 10.2.4 of npm was used during development
+[Arduino IDE](https://www.arduino.cc/en/software) - For modifications to the Arduino

 # Downloading and setup
 Download using the green button at the top labelled "Code".
 This opens a drop down menu where you can click "Download ZIP".
 Unzip this file.

+# Uploading Arduino Code
+While this step should usually not be necessary, reuploading the code to the Arduino may be required in the event that the existing code on it is overwritten or corrupted.
+To upload the code to the Arduino, use the Arduino IDE.
+With the "tubebender.ino" file open, press the "upload" button in the top-left corner while the Arduino is connected to your computer.
+It may take a while for this to complete.
+Make sure the server is not running while uploading code to the Arduino, as this makes the Arduino IDE unable to connect to the Arduino serial port.

 # Starting the server
 Open a terminal in the "TubeBender-main" folder (In Windows, right click and select "open in terminal").
 Run `npm install` to install all dependencies.
 This should not take very long.
 When that is finished, plug in the arduino USB cable and run `npm start` in the terminal.
 If you see "Server is running on port 3001" printed on the terminal, the server is running properly.